Difference Between HashMap and LinkedHashMap

 ElementsThe elements entered in a HashMap are not in order.The elements are known to be in key insertion order.

-OrderThe order that the elements are entered in is not preserved by the HashMap.Since they are in key insertion order, the order of entering the elements is preserved.
+OrderThe order that the elements are entered is not preserved by the HashMap.Since they are in key insertion order, the order of entering the elements is preserved.

 RetrievalRetrieving or performing other such tasks on the lists stored in HashMap is easy.Retrieving, removing or adding entries into the LinkedHashMap is harder than in HashMap.

-ApplicationsIt is used in places for easier retrieval and other general purposes.It is applied or used in places where the insertion or access order matters.
-Like LRU cache.
+ApplicationsIt is used in places for easier retrieval and other general purposes.It is applied or used in places where the insertion or access order matters, like LRU cache.

 What is HashMap?